On this page

 People who work in Australia without immigration authority or who do not comply with the work condition attached to their visas, for example by working more hours than their visa allows, are breaking Australian law.

-The Department of Immigration and Citizenship takes seriously the issue of people working illegally or in breach of visa conditions.
+We take seriously the issue of people working illegally or in breach of visa conditions.
 The department is committed to working with the community, employers, labour suppliers and industry to combat illegal work in Australia.

 The department requires visa holders to comply with their visa conditions.
 Action against those who seriously breach these requirements can lead to possible visa cancellation, removal from Australia and re-entry bans of up to three years.